Bicycle Crunch

 What is Bicycle Crunch:

-The Bicycle Crunch is a dynamic core exercise that targets the rectus abdominis, obliques, and hip flexors.
+The Bicycle Crunch is a dynamic core exercise that works primarily the rectus abdominis, as well as obliques and hip flexors.
 It combines the core engagement of a crunch with a twisting motion, adding an extra layer of challenge and effectively targeting multiple muscle groups.
 This exercise is a good choice for individuals looking to strengthen their core and improve rotational control, beneficial for various activities and sports.

 Key Benefits: